mananc12/cruds/README.md

 # CRUDS

-This is a simple CRUDS (Create, Read, Update, Delete, Send) application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+This is a simple CRUDS (Create, Read, Update, Delete, Send) application built using the MERN (MongoDB, Express.js, React, Node.js) stack and Next.js.

 ## Features